Spread the love

 Photo by Thomas Verbruggen

-Another one of the best places to visit in Andalusia is Jerez de la Frontera.
-This Spanish town is worldwide famous for two unique experiences: the Andalusian houses show of Real Escuela Andaluza and Sherry wine.
+Another must-visit destination in Southern Spain is Jerez de la Frontera.
+This Spanish town is world-renowned for two unique experiences: the Andalusian horse show at the Real Escuela Andaluza and its famous Sherry wine.

 12. Castillo Monumento Colomares